 In its ninth edition (October 22 - November 2, 2014), ACAW adds several notable art spaces and galleries based in Asia to its already impressive Consortium.

-Capitalizing on the synergy of city-wide exhibitions organized by ACAW's Consortium member museums and galleries in New York, ACAW introduces FIELD MEETING, a two-day forum conceived as a studio visit on a communal scale, where artists, curators, and institutional leaders based in Asia and beyond present recent works and initiatives through a series of lecture-performances, talks, and discussions.
+Capitalizing on the synergy of city-wide exhibitions organized by ACAW's a studio visit on a communal scale, where artists, curators, and institutional leaders based in Asia and beyond present recent works and initiatives through a series of lecture-performances, talks, and discussions.
 Organized by ACAW director Leeza Ahmady and associate curator Xin Wang, for a first look at the line-up of FIELD MEETING presenters, see the list below and visit ACAW's Artsy page, which will become a full feature in late October.